mtsknn/mtsknn.fi/README.md

      the [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
 2. Run `git rm .gitmodules content/` and `git mv _sample-content/ content/` to use the sample content as a starting point.
-3. Optional: run `git commit -m 'Setup initial content'`.
+3. Optional: run `git commit -m 'Setup initial content'` to commit the previous step's changes.
 4. Run `npm start` and open <http://localhost:8080/>.

 If you are me,
 in step 2 you can instead run `git submodule update --init`.
 The content that I have written is in a separate, private Git repo.
-It's private so that I can store drafts and scheduled posts there (and fix embarrassing typos and mistakes without anyone having to know about them afterwards).
+It's private so that I can store drafts and scheduled posts there (and fix embarrassing typos and mistakes without anyone having to know about them afterwards!).
+Plus the content files are not openly licensed (they are &copy; me).

 ## Creating new content

 - Blog posts: `content/blog/`
 - Blog post drafts: `content/blog/drafts/`
 - Top-level pages: `content/`
-  \+ you probably want to update `data/navItems.js`
+  \+ you probably want to update `utils/navItems.js`

 ## Folder structure